Table of Contents

 Mahindra XUV 3XO

 The cabin is wide enough to seat three adults comfortably at the rear, and the steering feels sharp.
-Disc brakes on all four wheels add to confidence The MX1 variant starts at ₹7.49 lakh ex-showroom.
+Disc brakes on all four wheels add to confidence.

 Skoda Kylaq

-The Skoda Kylaq is one of the newest entrants and accounts for more than half of Skoda cars sold this year with over 43,000 units sold.
+The Skoda Kylaq is one of the newest entrants and accounts for more than half of Skoda’s sales this year, with over 43,000 units sold.
 It uses the familiar 1.0-litre TSI engine producing 115 hp.
 Power delivery is smooth and rewarding once the turbo spools up.

 Mahindra Thar RWD